Work

 The shift

-News organizations increasingly need journalism that can move beyond a single use.
-A story may support a live program, become a self-contained module, serve a local station, fill a streaming playlist, support an on-demand experience, or return later with new context.
-That requires a shared operating language.
+A story may support a live program, become a self-contained module, serve a local station, or fill a streaming playlist.

-The system
+The system being built being built

-Built a modular content framework that clarified major product types, editorial jobs, run times, writing standards, shelf-life expectations, and distribution uses.
+Building a modular content framework that clarified major product types, editorial jobs, run times, writing standards, shelf-life expectations, and distribution uses.

-• Connected editorial form to distribution purpose
+• Connects editorial form to distribution purpose

-• Supported more consistent production expectations
+• Supports more consistent production expectations

 Modular content is not clipping.
 It is editorial infrastructure.